How Do Golf Simulators Work?

 The overall feature stack of a golf simulator can also affect the price.
 On the cheaper end, simulators may only provide a driving range and a few courses to play.
 On the high end, a simulator may provide multiple gameplay options, hundreds of courses, skills challenges, games, competitions, and more.

 Luckily there is a golf simulator set up for just about any budget.
-If you are interested in a golf simulator for yourself it may be helpful to check out our Best Golf Simulators of 2019.
+To learn more, read our Best Home Golf Simulators Guide.